20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 1. Gas pressure vs radiation pressure.
 When gas pressure < radiation pressure, we're either in the inner or outer region
 2. Whether opacity is driven by free-free interactions, or electron scattering.
 If free-free > electron scattering, we're in the outer region, otherwise we're in the inner or middle region

-The details of this are interesting[^interesting], but we're going to focus on how to actually implement this rather than what it means (unfortunately) - there's lots of information available in the linked articles if you're curious.
+The details of this are interesting[^interesting], but we're going to focus on the implementation.
 The general idea for us is to iterate from the innermost boundary of our accretion disk ($r = r_{isco}$), and terminate at some finite radius away from the accretion disk ($r = 100M$), working out which region we're in as we go.
 We know at the start, we must be in region 1 - the inner region - at the ISCO

 [^interesting]: If there was time, it would be interesting to lay it all out.
 This is one of the downsides of writing articles which are intended to be implementation focused, and a bit jumbo like this one.
 While the papers linked themselves contain all the theory you need, the thing we are lacking is actually how to implement this.
 In the future, I may revisit accretion disks in a lot more detail